NagarajuMudhiraj/3dNavigationcampus/README.md

 All rights reserved.
 This code is shared publicly **for viewing purposes only**.
 **You are not allowed to copy, use, modify, or redistribute** this code without explicit permission.

-## 📌 Project Purpose

-This is part of an academic project to help visualize 3D navigation in a college environment.